momiji-bit/momiji-bit.github.io/_pages/cv.md

 # 💼 PROFESSIONAL EXPERIENCE

+* **Shenzhen Huake Technology Co.
+Ltd.**, (07/2023-08/2023)

+  *Embedded Development Assistant*🕹️

+  - **Project Familiarization and Background Study: 📚**

+    I extensively researched the company's AI chip project, gaining insights into its context, objectives, applications, performance criteria, and design demands.
+I recognized the importance of AI chip design and its real-world potential.

+  - **Thematic Research: 📖**

+    During the initial month, I focused on technical knowledge acquisition related to AI chip design, including the following areas:

+    - Embedded Neural Network Design: 🤖
+    - Chip Architecture and Innovation: 🏗️
+    - Instruction Sets: 💡
+    - Verilog Programming: 🧰
+    - Power Optimization: ⚡

+  - **Chip Design Project: 🚀**

+    - Initial AI Chip Design: 🧩

+      In the AI chip design project, I actively contributed to the design and optimization of the processing unit based on RISC-V architecture, covering key aspects:

+      - Architecture Selection: 🏗️
+      - Processing Unit Design: 💻
+      - Instruction Set Optimization: 🛠️

+      - Verilog Programming: 📦

+        In the project, I actively applied Verilog hardware description language to create modules for various AI chip functions, including:

+        - Instruction Decoder: 🧾
+        - Data Path: 🗃️
+        - State Machine: 🔄
+        - Waveform Simulation: 🌊

+* **Beijing Tuosida Technology Development Co.
+Ltd.**, (03/2023-06/2023)

+  *Algorithm development assistant* 🧮

+  - **Participation in Advanced Driving Technology Development: 🚗**

+    1. APA (Automated Parking Assist) - Automated Parking Assistance: 🅿️
+       - In my first month of the internship, I worked on the APA project, which focuses on helping drivers park automatically.
+       - APA uses ultrasonic sensors and cameras to detect obstacles and available parking spaces.
+       - I handled data annotation, model testing, and data logging for this project.
+       - I also contributed to optimizing parking and object detection using advanced algorithms.
+    2. HPP (Highway Pilot Program) - Highway Autonomous Driving: 🛣️
+       - HPP is designed for autonomous driving on highways.
+       - It uses cameras and radar to monitor surroundings and perform tasks like lane keeping and lane changing.
+       - I gained knowledge about radar and annotated datasets for this project.
+       - I also learned to use the CARLA simulation environment for testing.

+    **Report and Document Writing: 📝**

+    - I wrote clear technical documents detailing perception algorithm design, implementation, and performance evaluation.
+    - I shared algorithm development progress and results with the team to facilitate knowledge sharing.

 * **Beijing Tuosida Technology Development Co., Ltd.**, 01/2023-02/2023

   *Python Development Engineer Assistant in Technology Department* 💡

   - Learned and used Python related technologies and frameworks, such as Django, Flask, Pandas, and Numpy, and improved programming ability and technical level 📚
   - Learned basic concepts and methods of machine learning and used technologies and frameworks related to machine learning like PyTorch and TensorFlow 🧠
   - Participated in the development of machine learning projects, including data preprocessing, feature engineering, model construction, model training, model evaluation, and model optimisation 👨‍💻
   - Wrote, maintained, and ensured the integrity and accuracy of system documents, such as requirements documents, design documents, and test documents 📄

 # 🧪 RESEARCH PROJECT